 An Extension of Our Local Government Members

-TJCOG is a local government by law and a member organization for our local governments.
-The success of our work relies on the support and engagement of these governments for existence, value, and relevance.
+Originally created by the State of North Carolina in 1969, TJCOG is a local government by law and a member-driven resource hub for local governments in the Triangle.
+The success of our work is due to the support and engagement of our member governments for existence, value, and relevance.
 As the needs of our members change, the services provided by TJCOG also change.

 TJCOG Region Fast Facts